dirigiblelabs/curriculum-2017/DayanaKaramiteva/Create a Wiki Page.md

-# Creating a Wiki Page
+# Create a Wiki Page

 After creating a project with the steps above, you can write a wiki page for the project.
 The following steps can be done only with existing project.